 SQLpy was written as a lightweight helper around your already existing Python DB API 2.0 library, with no assumptions made about the underlying library of choice.
-Essentially only wrapping the cur.execute(), cur.execute(), cur.fetchmany() and cur.fetchall() methods.
+Essentially only wrapping the cur.execute(), cur. executemany(), cur.fetchone(), cur.fetchmany() and cur.fetchall() methods.
 Connection and Cursor object creation preferences are left up to you.